DanielCiccy/habitat-du-roi/README.md

 - **Complex Economy Structure**: Habitat du Roi® operates at the intersection of traditional tangible real estate and the imaginary or intangible part of the Web3 economy.
 This aligns with our model of a *Complex Economy*, designed to balance both real and tokenized assets.
 - **Empowering Demand**: By tokenizing demand, Habitat du Roi® gives a voice to the future buyer, enabling the creation of a collective demand that shapes the real estate market.
 - **Community and Ecosystem**: With the aim of decentralizing influence, the project envisions a future ecosystem where individuals and communities directly contribute to project development and value creation through active participation.

+## LeCorbs DAO & Local Civic Token (LCB)

+As part of this ecosystem, the **LeCorbs DAO** introduces a **Local Civic Token (LCB)** — a programmable savings instrument whose value evolves based on the verifiable social performance of its community.

+Each LCB is derived from and connected to the HDR token, Habitat du Roi®’s generic and global token.
+It acts as a **DeFi civic extension**, rewarding local virtue and shared responsibility with yield-bearing value.
+It allows communities to convert trust into tokens and participation into power.

+📜 Read more in the [LeCorbs DAO Declaration](./LeCorbs_DAO.md)

 ## Smart Agreement Indexed